tuxedocurly/Desktop_Connect_Four/README.md

 2. Download the .JAR file contained in the /out directory ([link](https://github.com/tuxedocurly/Desktop_Connect_Four/tree/master/out))
 3. Double click on the downloaded .JAR to play Connect Four and enjoy!

+---

+**Known Issues:***
+- Button colors are not properly applied on Mac OS due to differences in OS specific look and feel defaults.